About the North Weld County Water District…

 North Weld County Water District is a statutory special district formed under the laws of the State of Colorado.
 As a Special District, NWCWD is a quasi municipal corporation.
 Quasi-municipal corporations deliver services normally provided by a county or town government.
 The District Enterprise was created by the District, in order to comply with the provisions of Section 20, Article X of the Colorado Constitution and Article 45.1 of Title 37 of the Colorado Revised Statutes, as applicable.

 The District is governed by a directly elected, five member Board of Directors.
 Any registered voter who resides in or owns taxable property in the District can vote in District elections and serve on the Board.
-Board members serve staggered four year terms and meet twice a month.
+Board members serve staggered four year terms and meet once a month.